Table of contents

 - Speaking: Try shadowing or one of these ideas for improving your speaking skills even without a conversation partner.
 Here are some ideas if you’re focusing on pronunciation.

 - Reading: Start with Breaking News English at lower levels, and move on to Medium articles at higher levels.
-We’ve got more ideas for reading activities here.
+Or check out this guide on Reading in English.

 - Writing: Try starting a journal or a diary where you record a short text about what you do every day.
 Or, post positive comments on social media.
 Feeling stuck?
 Try out these free tools to help you write in English.